p3achyjr/p3achygo-page/methods.md

 For background: the architecture for AlphaZero networks usually contain a _trunk_ of n blocks.
 Most of these blocks are convolutional, with optional intra-channel mixing blocks scattered in between.

 Bottleneck blocks are an alternative type of convolutional block.
-A typical convolutional block contains $c$ filters, and consists of 2 x (Convolution, ReLU, and BatchNorm) blocks stacked on top of each other.
-A bottleneck block instead consists of a 1x1 convolution from $c$ to $c_{btl}$ channels, followed by $k$ convolutions with $c_{btl}$ channels, before a final 1x1 convolution back to $c$ channels.
+A typical convolutional block contains $$c$$ filters, and consists of 2 x (Convolution, ReLU, and BatchNorm) blocks stacked on top of each other.
+A bottleneck block instead consists of a 1x1 convolution from $$c$$ to $$c_{btl}$$ channels, followed by $$k$$ convolutions with $$c_{btl}$$ channels, before a final 1x1 convolution back to $$c$$ channels.
 In my implementation, each convolution contains an associated ReLU and BatchNorm, but these may not be totally necessary.

 Empirically, bottleneck blocks help with learning efficiency.
 The most recent Katago models use bottleneck blocks in their architecture.